00 Days

 What Herbs to Use for Colds and Flu and When

 All the herbs discussed are culinary herbs.
-But, when used medicinally, they should be used in moderation when pregnant or breastfeeding.
+But, when used for illness, they should be used in moderation when pregnant or breastfeeding.
 Avoid sage if pregnant or breastfeeding as it is sometimes used to dry up breast milk.
 In many cases, thyme can be substituted.
-You can choose one remedy or use several depending on symptoms.
-You can also use the 2 base recipes above and treat other specific symptoms by adding other teas, honey or syrups.
+You can choose one herbal preparation or use several depending on symptoms.
+You can also use the 2 base recipes above and address other specific symptoms by adding other teas, honey, or syrups.

 simmering honey and onion